hannahdpeterson/hannahdpeterson/README.md

 ## About Me 👩‍💻

 Hello, I'm Hannah.
 I am finishing up my degree in Data Science and Statistics from American University in Washington, D.C.
-I am pursuing a dual-degree program, actively taking courses that count toward an M.S. in Data Science, with anticipated completion in May 2027.
+I am pursuing a dual-degree program, actively taking courses that count toward an M.S. in Data Science, with anticipated completion of my Masters in Data Science in May 2027.
+My Bachelors in Data Science will be completed May 2026.
+I am actively searching for an internship or job opportunity in my field!

 ### Tools 💻
 I am currently familiarized with: